JinchaoLove/Practices/Tricks/MachineLearning.md

+## Solutions when neural network not working

 1. OOM problem

-use fit_generator, use smaller batch_size
+use fit_generator or use smaller batch_size